 We've built systems optimized for processing volume, and we're surprised when they feel dehumanizing.
 We've automated the parts of recruiting that were already broken—cold, impersonal, adversarial—and made them faster.
 That's not an improvement.
 That's making a bad thing more efficient.

 Every vendor promises seamless connectivity with your ATS.
 Paradox integrates with SAP SuccessFactors.
 Eightfold connects to Workday.
 SeekOut plays nicely with Greenhouse.
 In demos, data flows magically between systems.
-In reality, I talked to company after company where the "integration" was either non-functional, barely functional, or functional in ways that created more work than it saved.
+In reality, user reviews document implementation after implementation where the "integration" was either non-functional, barely functional, or functional in ways that created more work than it saved.

-A manufacturing company told me their Eightfold-Workday integration required three months of back-and-forth with both vendors plus an external consultant who specialized in neither platform.
-A financial services firm bought a sourcing tool with "native Greenhouse integration" and six months later had recruiters copying candidate data between systems manually because the integration only synced basic profile fields, not the custom fields their process actually required.
+The pattern in user reviews is consistent.
+Major enterprise integrations require three months of back-and-forth with both vendors plus external consultants who specialize in neither platform.
+Organizations buy sourcing tools with "native ATS integration" and six months later have recruiters copying candidate data between systems manually because the integration only syncs basic profile fields, not the custom fields their process actually requires.

 "Native integration" in vendor-speak means "we have an API that theoretically connects."
 It doesn't mean the connection actually works the way you need it to.
 It doesn't mean your data will sync correctly.
 It doesn't mean someone will help you when it breaks.